acidjunk/web2py-pages/README.md

 -----
 Version 1.1 (develop)
 - Recreated the w2p release script
-- Used welcome app to get an easier workflow (git repo can be cloned and will give you a complete and working web2py app)
+- Used welcome app to get an easier workflow (git repo can be cloned and should give you a complete and working web2py app)
 - Fixed language support

 -----